twanglom/MES-Acoustic-Software/README.md

 ### Reference

 Wanglomklang, T., Gillot, F., and Besset, S. (2024).
-An intersection interaction hybrid method for energy flow at mid-high frequency for complex cavities acoustic. \textit{Proceedings of the 9th European Congress on Computational Methods in Applied Sciences and Engineering (ECCOMAS Congress 2024)}, Lisboa, Portugal, June 3-7, 2024.
+An intersection interaction hybrid method for energy flow at mid-high frequency for complex cavities acoustic.
+Proceedings of the 9th European Congress on Computational Methods in Applied Sciences and Engineering (ECCOMAS Congress 2024), Lisboa, Portugal, June 3-7, 2024.